libprima/prima/README_py_unix.txt

 1. Installation

+Note: You may need to replace 'python' with 'python3' in all the commands below if you use Python 3.

 1.1.
 Method 1: Installation via PyPI (recommended)

 PDFO can be installed via PyPI by the following command in a command shell:

 python -m pip install pdfo

-You may need to replace 'python' with 'python3' in the command if you use Python3.
 If this command runs successfully, PDFO is installed.
-You can then test the installation by the following command:
+You can then test the installation by executing

 python -m unittest pdfo.testpdfo

 1.2.
 Method 2: Manual installation

-1.2.1.
 Download the source code package from https://www.pdfo.net .
-Decompress the package.
-You will obtain a folder.

-1.2.2.
-In a command shell, change your directory to the above-mentioned folder, and execute the following command:
+Decompressing the package, you will obtain a folder.
+In a command shell, change your directory to this folder, and run

 python -m pip install ./

 If this command runs successfully, PDFO is installed.
-You can then test the package by the following command:
+You can then test the installation by executing

 python -m unittest pdfo.testpdfo